matthewtgilbride/linux/Documentation/rust/quick-start.rst

 ``Rust support`` (``CONFIG_RUST``) needs to be enabled in the ``General setup`` menu.
-The option is only shown if a suitable Rust toolchain is found (see above), as long as the other requirements are met.
+The option is only shown if a suitable Rust toolchain is found (see above), *and* all other requirements are met.
 In turn, this will make visible the rest of options that depend on Rust.

 Afterwards, go to::